arialdomartini/arialdomartini.github.io/_posts/monads-for-the-rest-of-us/2023-08-01-monads-for-the-rest-of-us-3.md

 ```

 ### What we got
-The implementation of `Apply` might seems a useless redundant piece of code, but it's not:
+The implementation of `Apply` might seem of no use, but it's not:

-* it can be extended, giving you the opportunity to do *something else* while applying a function to a value.
+* It can be extended, giving you the opportunity to do *something else* while applying a function to a value.
 For example, you can decorate the invocation surrounding it with some logging calls:

 ```csharp